gregoriusgrd/codedex-html/project/restaurant_menu/README.md

 # Restaurant Menu 🍽️
-Welcome to my Restaurant Menu Project!.
-It is built using HTML and showcases the skills i learned throughout the course.
+Welcome to my Restaurant Menu Project!
+This project is built with HTML and demonstrates the skills I learned throughout the course.
+It features a full restaurant menu page with a form for placing orders.

 ## Features
 **1. HTML Structure**